Higher Power, The Force, God Part 2

 Some might find it silly to "talk" to God in this way, but we don't have to imagine Higher Power as understanding our words specifically, yet can still believe there is an understanding of the intention, and meaning.
 It's like when we talk to our babies, pets, plants, and other things.
 There is an energy and spirit there we feel they get on some level.
 Not by the words, but from a deeper pre-verbal place.
 Even if our plants, pets, or Higher Power don't get the good energy, we do!

 The Eastern Wisdom Sanity File explores how our minds create and control our reality.
 For this reason, we are wise to understand how our minds function so that we can master our minds rather than have our minds be our master.
-This is also covered in the prayer and meditation files, but here adds the benefit of thousands of years of insight, learning, and wisdom.
+This is also covered in the prayer and meditation files, but Eastern wisdom adds the benefit of thousands of years of insight, learning, and practice.

 This path teaches that us that we must first tame our minds to then train and transform it with the ultimate goal of acquiring a "Sacred Outlook".
 This is real transformation, to see the hand and spirit of God in everyone and everything.
 To look into every face and see the face of God, and to gaze back into God's eyes with confidence that the greatest good and highest law is at work at all times, in all places, and in all things, however screwed up and awful things may appear.